imnltsa/ios15tether/README.md

 This guide is assuming you set up your `$PATH` environment variable to contain a directory which you have access to and can place binaries into.
 Please edit `~/.bash_profile` or `~/.zshrc`, whichever exists, to add your working directory into `$PATH`.
 For example, you can add `export PATH="$PATH:/Users/myusername/Desktop/ios15tether"` (replace `/Users/myusername/Desktop/ios15tether` with your working directory; you can determine this by typing `pwd`).

+This guide is considered ***complete*** and should work if you follow every instruction with a bit of common sense.
+If you're aware of what you're doing, and something isn't working right, contact me via Discord ([@dleovl](https://discord.com/users/772340930694611014)).

 ## Table of Contents
 - [Requirements](#requirements)
 - [Obtaining Activation Records](#obtaining-activation-records)